 There are a wide variety of tools that security professionals can use to carry out pentesting.
 Broadly, the tools can be categorized into the following groups:

-We hope that you’ve learned what penetration testing is.
 Web application pentesting helps to detect vulnerabilities and address them before attackers compromise your systems.
 Pentesting is essential to taking your application’s security to the next level.

 If you do not do penetration testing on a regular basis, your applications could be susceptible to attacks.
 As new cyber threats emerge, malicious intruders could use them to wreak havoc on your system.